ahmadajmi/CSS-Grid-Layout/ideas.md

 A very interesting feature of the Grid Module is the ability to adapt the content layout to changes in different devices and viewports without changing the semantic of the content.

+#### The Explicit Grid

+Defined by 3 properties

+`grid-template-rows` is a space separated track list which includes line names and sizing functions of the grid rows.

+`grid-template-columns` specifies the column information as for rows property

+`grid-template-areas` specifies named areas which are not associated with any particular grid item.
+Also useful to visualize the grid

 ## Grid Layout Example
 and will create a new **grid formatting context** for it's contents.
 The grid formatting context is the same as the [Block Formatting Context], except that the grid layout is used instead of the block layout.

+Columns are for:
+* Teams
+* Channels
+* Header, Messages, and Input

+Rows:
+* Header
+* Messages
+* Input

+You may noticed that we have repeated Header, messages, and Input, as they are interconnected sections, we can visualize it as this diagram: